dudeguythethird/DIYourself/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+## Bugs

+- bug discovered where form validation for confirm password stopped working on sign up page.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).